BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ---

 ### Visualizing the data
-For practicality reasons we will only use two dimensions of our instances for remainder of this chapter.
+For practicality reasons we will only use two dimensions of our instances for the remainder of this chapter.
 This will allow us to visualize our data points as well as the density function that we calculate.
 Here, we use the ```regplot``` function of ```seaborn``` to plot our points, with values from column 2 and 7 (arbitrarily chosen).
 As we do not need a regression, we switch off this functionality with the parameter ```fit_reg```.

 ```python
 # Plot 2 Dimensions of it (Scatter)